How to Help Prevent a Stroke with Vital Signs Monitoring

-With regular vital signs monitoring, such as blood pressure and blood glucose levels, people at high risk for stroke and stroke survivors can help prevent a first or repeat stroke.
-Remote patient monitoring (RPM) technology is an empowering lifeline that closely tracks vital signs from home.
-Patients can transmit real-time data to their medical team via cellular or Bluetooth RPM devices, such as blood pressure monitors and blood glucose meters.
+People at high risk for stroke and stroke survivors can help prevent a first or repeat stroke with vital signs monitoring.
+Remote patient monitoring (RPM) technology enables the tracking of vital signs from home.
+The tracked data gets transmitted in real-time data to the patient’s medical team via cellular or Bluetooth RPM devices, such as blood pressure monitors and blood glucose meters.

-This steady stream of data allows for stroke detection and intervention by physicians.
-Effective RPM and telehealth for stroke programs help patients confidently pursue lifestyle changes.
-According to research from the American Heart Association, remote patient monitoring leads to substantially greater reductions in blood pressure compared to usual care and self-monitoring alone.
+This steady stream of data allows physicians to detect strokes and intervene.
+And when RPM is combined with telehealth for stroke programs, it helps patients pursue lifestyle changes.
+According to research from the American Heart Association, RPM leads to substantially greater reductions in blood pressure compared to usual care and self-monitoring alone.
 Let’s explore how RPM can improve outcomes or prevent first-time and recurrent strokes altogether.

 Why Stroke Vital Signs Monitoring is Necessary

-The AHA estimates that nearly 795,000 strokes occur each year.
-Moreover, about 610,000 of those are first-time strokes.
+The AHA reports nearly 795,000 strokes occur each year.
+About 610,000 of those are first-time strokes.
 Hypertension and diabetes are two major risk factors for stroke.
-Fortunately, both can be effectively minimized by eating healthier, avoiding stress, and exercising more.
-In fact, it is estimated that about 80% of strokes are preventable.
+Fortunately, both can be minimized by eating healthier, avoiding stress, and exercising more.
+It is estimated that about 80% of strokes are preventable.

-However, making lifestyle changes can be challenging.
-As a result, patients may need support adhering to long-term treatment plans.
-Remote patient monitoring that includes consistent stroke vital sign tracking – like daily blood pressure and blood glucose level measurements – can help.
-Patients who stick to an RPM measurement schedule become more aware of their everyday health.
-This enables them to adopt healthier lifestyles that significantly reduce stroke risk.
-Conveniently, companies like Tenovi provide simple measurement reminders for seniors without needing any app or device pairing.
+Making lifestyle changes can be challenging.
+Patients may need support adhering to long-term treatment plans.
+Including consistent stroke vital sign tracking like daily blood pressure and blood glucose level measurements can help.
+Patients who stick to an RPM measurement schedule become aware of their everyday health.
+This encourages healthier lifestyles that significantly reduce stroke risk.
+Some RPM companies, such as Tenovi provide simple visual measurement reminders for seniors so they don’t have to use an app or pair devices.

 What is Remote Patient Monitoring?

-Remote patient monitoring uses technology to transmit patient physiological data in real-time to their clinician for review.
-Physicians can immediately review data such as a patient’s heart rate, weight, oxygen saturation, pulse rate, glucose levels, and more.
-Providers can choose from a growing list of FDA-cleared remote patient monitoring devices and software services.
+Remote patient monitoring devices transmit patient physiological data in real-time to their clinician for review.
+Physicians can review data such as a patient’s heart rate, weight, oxygen saturation, pulse rate, glucose levels, and more.
+Providers can choose from a growing list of FDA-cleared remote patient monitoring devices and software services according to their patient needs.

-Remote patient monitoring provides accurate patient health data for the clinician to maximize care.
+Remote patient monitoring provides accurate patient health data for clinicians to maximize care.
 For example, RPM focuses on preventative care by allowing clinicians to monitor patients between visits and quickly intervene when necessary.
-In addition, Medicare reimburses healthcare providers for stroke vital signs monitoring because it is an effective way to help manage chronic conditions.
-The patient must take their vital signs measurement at least 16 days a month for providers to receive reimbursement.
+In addition, Medicare reimburses healthcare providers for monitoring stroke vital signs because it is an effective way to help manage chronic conditions.
+For providers to receive reimbursement, patients must take their vital signs measurements at least 16 days a month

 With RPM, physicians can check how patients respond to treatments, adjust prescriptions, and schedule in-person appointments before complications worsen and require a costly trip to the emergency room.
 When patients know a physician monitors their daily health, they are often more careful with adhering to treatment plans.
 The increased care supports patients at all stages of stroke prevention management.